Nichologeam/CUAP/README.md

 11. I recommend also connecting a text client, as Experiment is known to skip out on saying the item receive dialogue sometimes
     - To do this, open the 'Text Client' in the Archipelago Launcher
 12. If anything goes wrong while playing, please let me know.
 This is still in very early development and isn't anywhere near stable
+	- You can contact me in the AP After Dark Discord in the Casualties: Unkown thread in #future-game-design
+	- or in the Orsoniks' studio Discord in the C:U Multiworld Randomizer (Archipelago) thread in #art

 # **Sending Chat Messages**